 We are deeply sorry for your loss - the staff at Ott / Haverstock Funeral Chapel and Cremation Services

-Mass of Christian burial will be 10:30 AM, Monday, January 17, 2022 in St. Mary's Catholic Church, 10th & Buffalo Streets, Michigan City, Indiana with Rev. David Kime officiating.
-Burial will follow in Greenwood Cemetery, Michigan City, Indiana.
-Visitation hours will be Monday from 9:00 AM till 10:15 AM in the Ott/Haverstock Funeral Chapel, 418 Washington St., Michigan City, Indiana.
+Mass of Christian burial will be conducted Friday, September 23, 2022 at 10:30 AM in St. Mary's Catholic Church, 10th & Buffalo Streets, Michigan City, Indiana with Rev. Jordan Fetcko officiating.
+Visitation hours will be Thursday, from 4:00 PM till 7:00 PM and Friday from 9:00 AM till 10:00 AM both in the Ott/Haverstock Funeral Chapel, 418 Washington St., Michigan City, Indiana.

 Judy was born July 9, 1942, in Salisbury, MD, to Laura (Sinclair) and Col. William H. Hayes, US Army, both deceased, into a family with a strong military tradition.
 She grew up in West Germany, Texas, and Hawaii, among other places.
 She graduated from Baldwin High School near Pittsburgh in 1960.
 After attending the University of Georgia for a year, she completed her studies at the University of Maryland and received her BS-RN in 1965.
 Later that year, while working at Fitzsimmons Army Hospital in Aurora, CO, she met Capt.
 Stephen E. Kroczek, US Army Medical Corps.
 They were married in 1966, and Stephen survives her.
 Shortly thereafter, they moved to Indianapolis, where Judy worked at IU Medical Center.
 They relocated to Michigan City, Indiana in 1970, and finally moved to rural LaPorte County in 1977.
 She was a registered nurse and worked at Franciscan Health-Michigan City for many years.